Packing tips

 - Keep your valuables, not in your luggage, but in your moneybelt.

-- Many bags come with zip-off daypacks, which is an excellent idea (or buy an extra, packable daypack).
-Keep in it your first aid kit, sections of your guidebooks you stripped out for the day's use, tissue packs, water bottle, journal, pen, Swiss Army Knife, and umbrella.
+- Many bags come with zip-off daypacks, which is an excellent idea (or bring a small backpack).
+Keep in it your first-aid kit, sections of your guidebooks you stripped out for the day's use, tissue packs, water bottle, journal and pen, Pocket knife, and umbrella.

 - Let's see.
 Besides a waterproof bathroom bag for the toiletries I think that's it.